Golden Horse Memorial Archway in the City of Kunming

 Kunming – Denver Relationship

-- For much of Denver and Kunming’s relationship, former Flying Tiger and current Kunming Honorary Chair Member John H. Yee was integral to helping the two cities build a strong relationship and inspiring a tradition of dedicated volunteers passionate about working to link the two cities.
+- For much of Denver and Kunming’s relationship, former Flying Tiger and long time Chair John H. Yee was integral to helping the two cities build a strong relationship and inspiring a tradition of dedicated volunteers passionate about working to link the two cities.
+To honor Mr. Yee’s passing in 2019 at the age of 97 and to continue his legacy the John H. Yee Scholarship Fund was founded to support student educational travel to Kunming.
+For more information about the Scholarship Fund and to make a donation, please visit: HERE .
+We welcome and appreciate all donations.

 - Kunming, Denver, and Nairobi were chosen to be collaborators on the Sino-African Initiative Grant awarded by Sister Cities International for a pilot project to address urban poverty in Africa through tri-lateral relationship building.
 In 2013, the efforts of the three cities resulted in completed renovations at the Madaraka School in Nairobi, primarily adding flush toilets, and greatly enhancing the water supply to the school.